 What are Gen. Ed./Core courses?

 These are courses that are designed to transfer widely throughout the MUS system.
-They are sometimes referred to as Gen. Ed Core courses.
-Transfer courses are those that are a fundamental component of a college education, and part of building academically well rounded students.
+They are sometimes referred to as Gen. Ed/Core courses.
+Transfer courses are those that are a fundamental component of a University education, and part of building academically well rounded students.
 They are also found in AA and AS degrees, although in lower quantities.
 The somewhat generic applicability of the courses allows students to complete general coursework anywhere in the MUS and take it with them to be applied towards their graduation requirements at the college where they complete their degree.

 Examples of transfer courses are College Writing I and II-WRIT101/201, College Algebra M121, Calculus M171, Principals of Living Systems-BIO160, Interpersonal Communications-COMX115, Intro to Psychology-PSYX 100, Intro to Sociology-SOCI 101, Intro to Lit-LIT 110, etc. Note that this list is in no way inclusive.
 Generally, transfer program courses are not yet focused on a particular major or degree program, they are general.

 What are the requirements for teaching transfer courses for concurrent enrollment?

 Have a master’s but not the 9 graduate credits?
 Teachers that possess a master’s degree but lack the 9 graduate credits in the content area have an option as of May 2014.
 The BOR revised Policy 730 specific to secondary teachers teaching concurrent enrollment.
 With the approval of the coordinating two-year college, a teacher who possesses a master’s degree but lacks the 9 graduate credits can start instruction for dual credit if they meet a few criteria:

 - complete a professional development plan to earn the 9 graduate credits in the content area of the dual credit course within three years,